Top Advantages & Disadvantages of Medicare Advantage

 Medicare Advantage plans bundle Medicare Part A and Medicare Part B, which cover inpatient and outpatient medical care.
 They also usually include Part D prescription drug coverage.

 In contrast, having Original Medicare means buying coverage separately, which can mean more moving parts to keep track of.
 You can choose the coverage you want, but you'll also have separate monthly fees.
-For example, you can choose Part A, Part B, Part D drug coverage and a Medigap plan, which helps fill in coverage gaps left by Parts A and B. You'll have separate monthly premiums for each part, although most people don't pay for Medicare Part A.
+For example, you can choose Part A, Part B, Part D drug coverage and a Medigap plan, which helps fill in coverage gaps left by Parts A and B. You'll have separate monthly rates for each part, although most people don't pay for Medicare Part A.

 Extra perks